shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Sheet/Step 3: Solve Problems on Arrays/Step 3.3: Hard/3-Sum Problem.md

 - uses no extra space complexity for set / extra time complexity for maintaining it
 - so, true O(n^2)
-- notice the change in for loop - i66 is not used, instead it is incremented manually "till the number does not change"
+- notice the change in for loop - i++ is not used, instead it is incremented manually "till the number does not change"

 ```java
 class Solution {